 On September 19, 2016, the FDA granted accelerated approval for EXONDYS 51 as a therapeutic treatment for DMD in patients who have a confirmed mutation in the DMD gene that is amenable to exon 51 skipping.
-EXONDYS 51 is currently commercially available in the U.S. and Israel only, although it is available in certain additional countries outside of the U.S. on a named patient basis and through our EAP.
+EXONDYS 51 is currently commercially available in the U.S. and Israel only, although it is available in additional countries through our EAP.
 The commercial success of EXONDYS 51 continues to depend on a number of factors, including, but not limited to: